nanikjava/articles/content/post/containers.md

 root@runc:/#
 {{< /highlight  >}}

 As can be seen the runc does not know how to pull, prepare, etc the image.
 It just knows that there is a root fileysystem with the config.json that it needs to run.
 The ubuntu container ran by the above example does not have network as this will be taken care by some other project and not by runc.

+runc utilize prestart hooks to run some other application required as part of the setup of the containers, as shown in [here](https://stackoverflow.com/questions/55064917/network-setup-for-rootless-runc-containers).
+The config.json

+{{< highlight text >}}
+   .
+   .
+   .
+   "hooks": {
+        "prestart" : [
+            {
+                "path" : "/path/to/netns",
+                "args" : [
+                    "",
+                    "--state-dir", "/path/to/netns/netns-state"
+                ]

+            }
+        ]
+    },
+    .
+    .
+    .
+{{< /highlight  >}}

+shows the prestart hook that will be executed to setup the networking state using the netns executable.
+The netns tool is part of the [genuinetools](http://github.com/genuinetools) project

 <h1>References</h1>